LIBRARIES AND INFORMATION CENTERS

-Alliance for Biking & Walking Resource Library Resources for planning and winning campaigns related to complete streets, legislation and policies, and local infrastructure.
+Alliance for Biking & Walking Resource Library.
+A national collection of resources for planning and winning campaigns related to complete streets, legislation and policies, and local infrastructure.

-Pedestrian and Bicycle Information Center A national clearinghouse for information about health and safety, engineering, advocacy, education, enforcement, access, and mobility for pedestrians (including transit users) and bicyclists.
-Operated by the University of North Carolina Highway Safety Research Center with funding from the Federal Highway Administration.
-The center also hosts an extensive, free online library of photographs of bicycling, walking and more.
+Pedestrian and Bicycle Information Center.
+A national clearinghouse for information about health, safety, engineering, advocacy, education, enforcement, access, and mobility for people walking, biking, and using transit.
+The center also hosts an extensive, free online library of photographs.

 Open Streets Project A collaboration between the Alliance for Biking & Walking and The Street Plans Collaborative, the project shares information about open streets as a way to increase the number, size and frequency of initiatives occurring across North America.
 California has hosted more open streets events than any other state.

 People for Bikes Studies Library.
 A national collection of studies about all aspects of bicycling.

 California Model Bicycle Parking Ordinance.
 Designed to be adapted by local governments throughout California, this guide from ChangeLab Solutions is best practice for accommodating bicycle parking needs in regulations about zoning, construction, and design.

 This model bicycle plan provides a template for any community to produce a transformative plan.